manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 ![Worfkflow boundaries]({{site.baseurl}}/assets/images/blog/Serverless-workflow-testable.png){:class="img-fluid rounded float" :height="auto" width="75%"}

-This is the catch-22 of testing managed serverless - as our workflow's become more complicated, we need rigorous testing, but the more managed services we include, the less tested our workflow becomes using only unit and integration tests.
+This is the catch-22 of testing managed serverless - as our workflow's become more complicated, we need rigorous testing, but the more managed services we include, the less tested our workflow becomes.
 This is why regression/systems testing becomes more important with serverless workflow's, and why it should become more of the norm.

 ### Regression Testing Serverless Workflow's
 So now that we understand what we want to test, and why its important, we need to find a way of testing it; and to